-We can now prove that the agreement WAS altered – before Graham Schorer and Alan Smith signed it – and without their knowledge.
+The COT cases have since been able to prove that the agreement WAS altered – before Graham Schorer, Ann Garms and Alan Smith signed it – and without their knowledge.
 Since the agreement was secretly drawn up by Telstra in the first place, the secret changes became a deception upon a deception.
 This is, in the worst possible way, a clear case of misleading and deceptive conduct, exacerbated by copies of Dr Hughes’ letter being sent to J. Selak and J Rundell (both from Ferrier Hodgson) and Warwick Smith (the TIO).

 A comparison of Exhibits 14 and 15 reveals that a very unhealthy relationship existed between the TIO, the TIO’s Special Counsel, the TIO-appointed Resource Unit (Ferrier Hodgson), Dr Hughes (the arbitrator), and Telstra (the defendants), even before the beginning of the FTAP.
 And the appointment of three of Telstra’s most senior executives to the TIO Board and/or Council (which continued during the COT arbitrations) produced a second unhealthy relationship – the COT claimants never had a chance.

 Telstra’s Arbitration Liaison Officer Steve Black wrote to Warwick Smith the TIO on 11 July 1994 (see My Story Evidence File/16) stating: